 Unlocking Archives – the list

-Unlocking Archives is an interdisciplinary graduate seminar series of illustrated lunchtime talks about current research in Balliol College’s historic collections: archives, manuscripts and early printed books, and the connections between them.
-The series was founded by the college archivist, Anna Sander, in Balliol’s 750th anniversary year.
+Unlocking Archives was an interdisciplinary graduate seminar series of illustrated lunchtime talks at St Cross Church, Holywell, about current research in Balliol College’s historic collections: archives, manuscripts and early printed books, and the connections between them.
+The series was founded by the college archivist and curator of manuscripts, Anna Sander, in Balliol’s 750th anniversary year, and ran for 5 years until the spring of 2018.

 22 February Anna Sander – Three Diplomatic Family Archives at Balliol: Morier, Urquhart, Mallet